Soccer Drills

 Volley and Half-Volley

-Server tosses the ball underhand from 5 yards in front of the striker.
-Striker volleys (full-air finish) or half-volley (just after the bounce).
-10 reps each technique.
-Builds the air-finish, the hardest finishing situation.
+The server tosses the ball underhand from 5 yards in front of the striker.
+The striker volleys (full-air finish) or half-volleys (just after the bounce).
 Best for ages 12 and up.

 Shoot off the Dribble

 Cones set up a 15-yard dribbling channel toward goal.
-Striker dribbles through the cones at speed, then takes one touch and finishes.
-Tests the ability to set the foot and strike with momentum carrying forward.
+The striker dribbles through the cones at speed, then takes one touch and finishes.
 Run from both sides of the field so both feet practice.

 1v1 with Keeper

-Striker starts 30 yards from goal with a ball; goalkeeper at the top of their box.
-On the whistle the striker attacks, goalkeeper closes down.
-Decision-making drill: shoot early, dribble around, chip, or fake.
-The most common 1v1 in a match.
+The striker starts 30 yards from goal with a ball; the goalkeeper at the top of their box.
+On the whistle the striker attacks and the goalkeeper closes down.
+A decision-making drill: shoot early, dribble around, chip, or fake.
 Run with score kept and rotate every two attempts.

 Finishing Under Pressure

-Striker receives a pass at the top of the box, defender closes from 8 yards away.
-Striker has 3 seconds to finish before the defender arrives.
-Builds composure when there is no time.
+The striker receives a pass at the top of the box; a defender closes from 8 yards away.
+The striker has 3 seconds to finish before the defender arrives.
 Run for 12 minutes with a coach tracking shots on target vs off.

 Crosses and Finishes